OpenSDN-io/docs/opensdn-monitoring-and-troubleshooting-guide/contrail-tools.rst

       * - Release
         - Description
       * - 2011
-        - Starting with Tungsten Fabric Release 2008, contrail-tools command will be installed by default.
+        - Starting with OpenSDN Release 2008, contrail-tools command will be installed by default.